Julio-Moreira/Package/README.md

 # PACKAGE

-a package for python
-the functions are:
+A simple python package made for train modularization in python the functions are:
-shows if a number is odd or prime print a header among others
+- shows if a number is odd or prime
+- print a header
+- among many others
+---